Members give video visits high marks — and with a few simple tips, you can prepare for a successful telehealth experience.

 Kaiser Permanente video visits allow our members to receive quality primary and specialty care from the safety and comfort of their homes.

-Like many Americans, Ginny Taylor had never booked a video appointment with her doctor prior to the COVID-19 pandemic.
+Like many Americans, Rosemary Sallee had never booked a video appointment with her doctor before the COVID-19 pandemic.
 But her first visit exceeded expectations.

-“Our patients have always really liked video visits,” noted dermatologist Samit Patrawala, MD, who had already made video visits a staple of his practice before COVID-19.
-“They allow a personal connection and quality care, while also being affordable and convenient, and saving time away from work.
-The COVID-19 pandemic made more people aware of the benefits of video visits and really sped up a trend that was already in progress because it made so much sense for members.”
+“Our patients have always really liked video visits,” said dermatologist Samit Patrawala, MD, who has made video visits a staple of his practice.
+“They allow a personal connection and quality care, while also being affordable and convenient, and saving time away from work.”

 Dr. Patrawala offers several suggestions for making the most of your video visit: